how-to

 What is the optimal launch angle and spin rate for a mid-handicapper with their driver?

-For swing speeds between 84 and 96 mph (the typical range for 10 to 20 handicappers), optimal launch sits between 13 and 16 degrees with a spin rate of 2,400 to 2,700 rpm.
-That's according to MyGolfSpy's optimal launch chart (Oct 2025), citing Trackman Optimizer data.
+For swing speeds between 84 and 96 mph (135 to 155 km/h), the typical range for 10 to 20 handicappers, optimal launch sits between 13 and 16 degrees with a spin rate of 2,400 to 2,700 rpm.
+That's according to MyGolfSpy's optimal launch chart, citing Trackman Optimizer data.
 Most mid-handicappers produce 11 to 12 degrees of launch with 3,192 to 3,275 rpm of spin, per Trackman Combine averages.
-Closing that gap is worth 15 to 30 yards (13.7 to 27.4m) of carry.
+Closing that gap is worth 15 to 30 yards of carry.

 How much does tee height affect driver distance?

-A controlled study by Alpenfels and Christian (GOLF Magazine, 2006) found that mid-handicappers gained an average of 8.38 yards (7.7m) of carry by switching from a low tee to a high tee.
-High-handicappers gained 18 yards (16.5m).
-USGA robot testing (Report R22-06, Oct 2020) confirmed the pattern: lowering tee height reduced total distance by 2 to 13 yards (1.8 to 11.9m).
+A controlled study by Alpenfels and Christian found that mid-handicappers gained an average of 8.38 yards of carry by switching from a low tee to a high tee.
+High-handicappers gained 18 yards.
+USGA robot testing confirmed the pattern: lowering tee height reduced total distance by 2 to 13 yards.
 The rule of thumb: at least half the ball should sit above the crown of the driver at address.

 Should I always use my driver off the tee?

-How do I know if my spin rate is too high?
+How do I know if my spin rate or face angle is leaking distance?

 You need a launch monitor.
-There's no way to tell from ball flight alone whether you're at 2,800 rpm or 3,500 rpm.
-The Rapsodo MLM2PRO, Garmin Approach R10, or any unit that reads spin rate will give you the answer in a few swings.
-If you're above 3,000 rpm with a swing speed under 100 mph, you're losing distance to excess spin.
-Common causes: a negative angle of attack (hitting down on the ball), ball position too far back in the stance, and off-centre face contact.
+There's no way to tell from ball flight alone whether you're at 2,800 rpm or 3,500 rpm, or whether the face is 3 degrees open at contact.
+The Rapsodo MLM2PRO, Garmin Approach R10, or any unit that reads spin rate and face angle will give you the answer in a few swings.
+If spin is above 3,000 rpm with a swing speed under 100 mph (161 km/h), you're losing distance to excess spin.
+If the face-to-path gap is above +3 degrees, you're leaking distance and accuracy simultaneously.
+Common causes of both: negative angle of attack, ball position too far back in the stance, and an open face at contact.
+Fix face angle first, path second.

 How much distance can I gain from a proper driver fitting?

-MyGolfSpy's 2026 Most Wanted test found the right driver adds an average of 15.0 yards (13.7m) over a golfer's baseline.
-Plugged In Golf and Club Champion's fitting study (2017) found average gains of 16 yards (14.6m), with 22 of 24 golfers leaving 10+ yards (9.1m) on the table before fitting.
-PING's nFlight data showed an average 11-yard (10.1m) total distance gain.
-The more striking finding from the MyGolfSpy data: the wrong driver costs 16.3 yards (14.9m), meaning the penalty of a bad fit is larger than the reward of a good one.
+MyGolfSpy's 2026 Most Wanted test found the right driver adds an average of 15.0 yards over a golfer's baseline.
+Plugged In Golf and Club Champion's fitting study found average gains of 16 yards, with 22 of 24 golfers leaving 10+ yards on the table before fitting.
+PING's nFlight data showed an average 11-yard total distance gain.
+The more striking finding from the MyGolfSpy data: the wrong driver costs 16.3 yards, meaning the penalty of a bad fit is larger than the reward of a good one.

 Some links in this article are affiliate links.
 If you buy through them, I earn a small commission at no extra cost to you.
 This never influences what I recommend.
 I link to gear I'd buy myself.